-- (1) The council has decided to levy a special charge on rateable land within that part of the local government area that specially benefits from the Rural Fire Brigades Services on the basis set out in Part 4 of the 2020-2021 Budget. - (2) The council's policy is to levy special charges, on a year by year basis, for rural fire brigades and other associated facilities to particular areas of the local government area which specially benefits from the rural fire brigades and associated facilities. - (3) The special charges collected by the council are used to meet the costs of the relevant initiative or facility.
+- (1) Council has decided to levy a special charge on rateable land within that part of the local government area that specially benefits from the Rural Fire Brigades Services on the basis set out in Part 4 of the 2021-2022 Budget. - (2) Council's policy is to levy special charges, on a year by year basis, for rural fire brigades and other associated facilities to particular areas of the local government area which specially benefits from the rural fire brigades and associated facilities. - (3) The special charges collected by council are used to meet the costs of the relevant initiative or facility.